-And, if your plan has copayments for primary care office visits, when you go to Quality Blue Primary Care doctors, you may not have to pay a copayment - we will waive it.
+And, if your plan has copayments for primary care office visits, when you go to Quality Blue Primary Care doctors, you may only have to pay a reduced copay.

 You can tell us what you thought of a doctor visit you had by giving a patient review.

 You can also see the reviews other members have given by clicking the “Read Reviews” tab next to a doctor’s listing in the directory.

 We will hold your review for 24 hours so we can make sure your information is valid.
 After that, your review will displayed on the Blue Cross Find a Doctor/Hospital directory.

 Blue Distinction is a national program that recognizes hospitals for their expertise in performing certain types of surgeries or specialty care.
 The national Blue Cross and Blue Shield Association offers this program, and the local Blue Cross plan gives the designations to hospitals and medical facilities if they demonstrate they are delivering high-quality, efficient, value-based, patient-centered care.

 The standards for Blue Distinction recognition are on the Blue Cross and Blue Shield Association’s webpage.

 Hospitals/medical facilities can earn Blue Distinction recognition for these types of surgeries and specialty care:

 In Louisiana, there are many hospitals that have earned Blue Distinction recognition, including many of the major health systems in the state.
 See the list of Louisiana’s Blue Distinction centers.